electricmagnetic/keadatabase-front/README.md

 Deploying
 ---------
+Ensure you have the `awscli` Python package installed and configured with id and secret key.

-To deploy to GitHub pages (and hence make available at http://beta.keadatabase.nz/):
+To deploy to Amazon S3 (and hence make available at http://beta.keadatabase.nz/):
 `npm run deploy`

 **This will automatically build the SCSS and source code**